forever8896/inkverse/README.md

 ## 📝 Notes

-- Desktop/laptop/iPad browsers only (mobile not supported for optimal learning experience)
+- Desktop/laptop/iPad browsers only (mobile not supported)
-- npx --yes @polkadot-api/cli Might have to get run in order for the app to compile correctly, to investigate.